atsukoba/gmaps-timeline-viewer/README.md

 ## Notes

-- this demo app is assignment on MMKB class at Keio University SFC grad school of media and governance
+- this demo app is developeed as a assignment on MMKB class at Keio Univ. grad school of media and governance.